VANCOUVER TRANSMISSION // MUSIC • SYSTEMS • AI

 SIDE A

-Noise, nerve, and timing
+Noise, nerve, timing

 Before tech became the main stage, I played bass in Vancouver bands including Minto/The Smokes and Seafoam, toured across Canada, appeared on MuchMusic, and recorded in Chicago with Steve Albini.
 Music taught me how to troubleshoot under pressure, collaborate with intense people, trust my ear, and keep the whole thing moving when things get messy.